guilhermefranchi/HLCtools/README.md

 ## Interpretation

-Unweighted HLC describes group-level behavioural cohesion.
+Unweighted HLC describes group-level postural cohesion.
 It can be high when animals are uniformly lying or uniformly standing.

 Lying-weighted HLC describes cohesive lying specifically.
 It is